 When it comes to spare parts we see things in a different light.

-The machines we deal with aren't sat in a shiny showroom made to look as pretty as they can with all the rich boxes ticked encouraging people to buy them.
+The machines we deal with aren't sat in a shiny showroom made to look as pretty as they can with all the right boxes ticked encouraging people to buy them.
 We see them way down the track, when they're out of warranty, have been used and abused of years and bits are busted.

 Some of those parts are no longer available, obsolete, a topic we've explored more in depth previously and explained or, tried to explain many of the driving factors that lead to parts going out of production.